Eyronnnnnnnnn/Eyronnnnnnnnn/README.md

 ## 🧠 About Me:
 - 👋 Hi!
 I DevEyron...
 - 🌐 Aspiring Full Stack Web Developer
-- 🏫 A student from Mariano Marcos State University
+- 🏫 A Student from Mariano Marcos State University
 - 👨‍🎓 Taking a Bachelor's Degree in Information Technology